CedricLor/laserController/lib/readme.txt

   - add to ControlerBox the time at which the sender boxState was changed

 - move _SBoxArray to myWebServerViews
-- draft myWebServerBase::_SBoxArray() which will return a String, to be incorporated into the webpage of the interface, setting out the states of each box and state setters for each box
+- draft myWebServerBase::_SBoxArray() which will return a String, to be incorporated into the webpage of the interface, displaying out the states of each box and state setters for each box

+- myMesh::_decodeRequest: last three lines to be seriously updated
+- review webServerControler to start decoding requests properly
+- add additional states as drafted on the paper

 TO DO:
+- manual state communication sequence
+  - what shall the manual state enable me to do?
+  - webServerViews: draft the manual state page
+  - webServerControler: draft the manual state receiver
+  - meshViews: draft the manual state sender
+  - meshController: draft the manual state receiver

+- refactor the notes and sequences to get closer to a music score player

+- save and read data in NVS or SPIFFS

+- check how to get rid of LaserPin and LaserPinsArray classes

 1. High priority
   A. Decode request coming from users
-    - myMesh::_decodeRequest: last three lines to be seriously updated
     - review webServerControler to start decoding requests properly

   B. optimizations